Kuaizhou-11 (KZ-11) [EXPACE]

 The Kuaizhou-11 (KZ-11), is a Chinese commercial launch vehicle.

 Reportedly, the payload is about 1000 kg for low earth orbit and 700 kg for a sun-synchronous orbit.

 The three stage rocket is possibly based on the DF-31 missile.
 It consists of three solid-fueled stages.
 The principal diameter is 2.2 m and the launch weight is 78 tons. the first stage features four grid fins.
+An unusual feature is the attitude control unit on top of the payload fairing, which also serves to jettison the fairing.
 The vehicle is launched from a launch truck.